 One of the main selling points for catching SmackDown Live was to watch women’s wrestler Charlotte Flair, who is one of WWE’s centerpiece talents in the women’s division.
-I think she is on course to become the greatest women’s wrestler of all time.
-It’s simply in her DNA.
+I think she is on course to become the greatest female wrestler of all time.
+It is simply in her DNA.
 She’s beautiful, athletic and is on her way to building charisma like her old man, the ‘Nature Boy’ Ric Flair.

 The other kicker was that Eddie was able to score tickets dead centre in the 100 level.
-We were 17 rows up for this show, compared to the nine rows from ringside for RAW.
+We were seven rows up for this show, versus the nine rows from ringside for RAW.
 But our RAW view was on the ground level and at times it was challenging to enjoy the show that felt obstructed.

 The view we had this time around was more elevated and we were able to see the entrance stage and the whole ring.
 Overall, it was fun to kick it with one of my long time friends.

 Two days later I attended FAN EXPO Canada, which is Canada’s small scale version attempt of Comic-Con.
 While these type of conventions are heavily dedicated for the comic book/cosplay world, they also have a sports wing with the odd feature here and there.

 In the past I have been able to meet legends like Hulk Hogan and Mike Tyson, with both experiences being nothing short of memorable.
 So when word leaked out that the WWE was sending four superstars at FAN EXPO, I made sure to purchase my VIP pass and check it out.